Johnlon/spam-1/README.md

 without starting from scratch.
 It does mean editing the "circ" file in a text editor but the changes were pretty straightforward.
 Pity there isn't a better written guide to this.

 One gripe myself and [MrMcsoftware](https://mrmcsoftware.wordpress.com/author/mrmcsoftware/) have in common is our dislike of the clunk ROM and RAM figures used by Evo.
 The new images take up a lot more space needlessly.
+I think they are some kind of ANSI rendition of the component - see the document [_"Texas Instruments paper Overview of IEEE Standard 91-1984 -
+Explanation of Logic Symbols "_](http://www.ti.com/lit/ml/sdyz001a/sdyz001a.pdf) (also copied into the docs folder of this repo).

 MrMcsoftware has a replacement library (ForEv.jar) but I decided just to accept the change.
 Another, gripe is that the rendering in evo is much chunkier so less seems to fit in the same area.
 I find the original rendering much more pleasing to the eye, however, there are sufficient improvements in evo to persuade me to accept these changes.